harshithreddyms17/VR-AR-Medical-Training-App/README.md

 The VR/AR Medical Training Application aims to revolutionize medical training by leveraging augmented reality (AR) and virtual reality (VR) technologies.
 This application provides immersive and interactive experiences that enhance learning, skill development, and patient care for healthcare professionals.

-This project compiles various medical procedures into AR and VR environments using Unreal Engine and Unity.
+The project compiles various medical procedures into AR and VR environments using Unreal Engine and Unity.
 It includes interactive 3D models, animations, and textures to simulate specific medical scenarios such as CT scans, CPR training, and regular health check-ups.

 ## Augmented Reality in Medical Training